robertchase/ergaleia/doc/to_args.md

 #### args

-Args come first in the string, followed by kwargs.
-Once the switch is made to kwargs, args are no longer accepted.
+Args and kwargs can be intermingled in any order.
+The order of the args is preserved.

 An arg is any sequence of non-whitespace characters.
-If an arg contains a single (') or double (") quote, it must be preceeded by an escape (\\).
 An arg that starts with a single or double quote may contain whitespace, and must be terminated by a matching quote.
+A quoted arg may contain the quote character by repeating (doubling) the character.

 Here are some valid args:
 ```
 a
+a"a
 'a'
 'a b'
-"a b\" c"
+"a b"" c"
 10
 '10'
 ```

 #### kwargs

-Kwargs are composed of two arg-like values with an equal (=) in between.
+Kwargs are composed of
+a non-quoted arg-like value
+followed by an equal (=)
+followed by an arg-like value.
 The equal may or may not be white-space delimited.

+If the value is non-delimited and composed of digits, it is converted to an int.

 Here are some valid kwargs:
 ```
 a=b
 'a'=b
 a='b'
-"a b" = 'c d e'
+a = 'c d e'
 10 =20
 ```

 #### bringing it all together
 ```
 >>> from ergaleia import to_args
->>> args, kwargs = to_args('a b 123 "c d"=10 e="20"')
+>>> args, kwargs = to_args('a b c = 10 e="20" 123')
 >>> args
 ['a', 'b', 123]
 >>> kwargs
-{'c d': 10, 'e', '20'}
+{'c': 10, 'e', '20'}